suhailnajeeb/academic-kickstart/content/authors/admin/_index.md

 ---

-I'm Suhail Najeeb, currently a lecturer at the Department of ECE, East West University.
-I graduated in EEE from Bangladesh University of Engineering & Technology back in 2018.
-My recent research interests inlcude Data Science, Machine Learning, Deep Learning & Computer Vision.
-I love to work with data from diverse domains as a Freelance Data Scientist.
+<p style="text-align: justify;">I am Suhail Najeeb, currently working as a lecturer at the Departmnet of ECE, East West University.
+I am also a final year Master's Student at Bangladesh University of Engineering and Technology, Dhaka, Bangladesh, where I have also completed my undergraduate studies in Electrical and Electronic Engineering.
+During my last couple of years as an undergraduate student, I came in touch with the field of Computer Vision and Deep Learning when I participated in the IEEE VIP Cup 2017 & 2018.
+Since then, I have focused my interests towards Biomedical signal processing, Computer vision and Deep learning.
+Right now I am pursuing my Master's thesis on Multi-Modal Biomedical Image Segmentation.</p>